dkoslicki/CommonKmers/README.md

 ###From the command line###
 To classify a sample using the Julia version, use the ``Classify.jl`` command located in ``CommonKmers/src/Julia``.
 An example of running the program in the sensitive mode using 48 threads is given by

-``julia -p 48 Classify.jl -d ../Data/ -o /path/to/output/dir/ -i /path/to/input/file.fa -k sensitive -j /path/to/./jellyfish``
+``julia -p 48 ClassifyFull.jl -d /path/to/CommonKmersData/ -o /path/to/output/dir/ -i /path/to/input/file.fa -k sensitive -j /path/to/./jellyfish``

 Both FASTA and FASTQ files are acceptable input.